ravasthi/dotfiles/README.md

 * The `mp` script (short for "(Text)Mate project") opens a directory in TextMate.
 But unlike the basic `mate` command, if the directory does not already have a `.tm_properties`, a basic one will be created.

+* Vim configuration with support for selected plugins, with plugin management by [Vundle](https://github.com/VundleVim/Vundle.vim).
+To use:

+    * `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`
+    * If desired, tweak the font and colorscheme settings.
+The default colorscheme is [PaperColor](http://vimcolors.com/234/PaperColor/light).
+The default font is [Espresso Mono](https://twitter.com/chrisbowler/status/205688974369492992), a variant of [DejaVu Sans Mono](http://dejavu-fonts.org/wiki/Main_Page).
+    * Start vim
+    * Run `:PluginInstall`

-* This repo also comes with tmux and vim configurations, for you terminal purists.
+* This repo also comes with tmux configuration, for you terminal purists.
 To use:

     * `brew install tmux`
     * `brew install reattach-to-user-namespace`